tacocatCLAUS/Pig--VR/README.md

 To get started with Pig VR, follow these simple steps:

-1. Ensure you have a compatible VR headset, such as Google Cardboard or an iPhone with VR support.
+1. Ensure you have a compatible VR headset, such as Google Cardboard or Google Daydream.
 2. Open the Pig VR application on your device's web browser.
 3. Use your VR headset to navigate and interact with the virtual environment.

 ## 🎮 Usage

 Pig VR offers a variety of VR experiences, including exploration, gaming, and more.
-Simply put on your VR headset and start enjoying the virtual world created by Pig VR.
+Simply put on your VR headset and start enjoying the virtual world created by the Pig VR Team.

 ## 🤝 Contributing